NoeliaBel/Auto-Insurance-Fraud-Detection/README.md

 ![image](https://github.com/user-attachments/assets/58bc5290-24dd-4ba1-a6e3-b001a844fba1)

 ### Key Results
-- Accuracy: The model achieved high accuracy on both the training set (98%) and the test set (96%).
+- **Accuracy**: The model achieved high accuracy on both the training set (98%) and the test set (96%).
 This indicates that the model generalizes well with minimal overfitting.
-- AUC-ROC: An AUC-ROC score of 99.4% demonstrates the model's strong ability to differentiate between fraudulent and non-fraudulent claims.
+- **AUC-ROC**: An AUC-ROC score of 99.4% demonstrates the model's strong ability to differentiate between fraudulent and non-fraudulent claims.
-- Precision: The precision of 66.8% indicates that when the model predicts fraud, it is correct approximately 66.8% of the cases.
+- **Precision**: The precision of 66.8% indicates that when the model predicts fraud, it is correct approximately 66.8% of the cases.
 This suggests a significant number of false positives.
-- Recall: The recall of 98.2% shows that the model successfully detects 98.2% of fraud cases.
+- **Recall**: The recall of 98.2% shows that the model successfully detects 98.2% of fraud cases.
 This is a strong performance, as the primary goal is to identify as many fraud cases as possible.
-- F1 Score: The F1 score of 79.5% reflects a good balance between precision and recall.
+- **F1 Score**: The F1 score of 79.5% reflects a good balance between precision and recall.
 While the F1 score indicates that the model effectively balances both aspects, the relatively low precision (66.8%) suggests there is room for improvement in the model’s performance.

 ### Fraud Patterns and Insights (Based on model results)
-- Age: Most fraudulent claims come from individuals aged 31-40.
+- **Age**: Most fraudulent claims come from individuals aged **31-40**.
-- Gender: There is a higher incidence of fraud among men.
+- **Gender**: There is a higher incidence of fraud among **men**.
-- Location: Urban areas show a higher frequency of fraudulent claims.
+- **Location**: **Urban areas** show a higher frequency of fraudulent claims.
-- Vehicle Brands: Higher fraud rates are associated with brands like Pontiac, Toyota, Honda, Mazda, and Chevrolet.
+- **Vehicle Brands**: Higher fraud rates are associated with brands like **Pontiac, Toyota, Honda, Mazda, and Chevrolet**.
-- Timing: Fraudulent claims are more common in May and January.
+- **Timing**: Fraudulent claims are more common in **May and January**.
-- Policy Type: Fraudulent claims are more often linked to comprehensive or collision coverage policies.
+- **Policy Type**: Fraudulent claims are more often linked to **comprehensive or collision coverage policies**.
-- Deductible: Policies with a deductible of 400 monetary units are frequently involved in fraud.
+- **Deductible**: Policies with a **deductible of 400 monetary units** are frequently involved in fraud.

 Note: It’s important to consider the significant class imbalance in our dataset.
-And some variables, like deductible (400 monetary units), are common across both fraudulent and non-fraudulent cases.
+And some variables, like deductible (400 monetary units) are common across both fraudulent and non-fraudulent cases.
 This overlap can make it challenging to distinguish between fraudulent and non-fraudulent claims in this dataset.

 (See the PowerBI screenshot for visual details included in the documentation)

 ### Challenges and Limitations
 In this project, we faced several challenges and limitations that were addressed through targeted strategies:

-- Severe Class Imbalance in the Dataset - Solution: Applied SMOTE technique to balance the dataset.
+- **Severe Class Imbalance in the Dataset** - Solution: Applied **SMOTE technique** to balance the dataset.
-- High Proportion of Categorical Variables - Solution: Used OneHotEncoder for encoding and created additional features.
+- **High Proportion of Categorical Variables** - Solution: Used **OneHotEncoder** for encoding and created additional features.
-- Default decision threshold (0.5) was not optimal for maximizing the model's sensitivity - Solution: Adjusted the threshold to 0.2 to improve sensitivity.
+- Default decision **threshold (0.5)** was not optimal for maximizing the model's sensitivity - Solution: **Adjusted the threshold** to 0.2 to improve sensitivity.
-- Risk of Overfitting - Solution: Performed additional techniques, such as cross-validation, increased training data, and hyperparameter tuning, to mitigate it.
+- **Risk of Overfitting** - Solution: Performed additional techniques, such as **cross-validation**, **increased training data**, and **hyperparameter tuning**, to mitigate it.

 ### Conclusions 📝
 - There is a lack of key data that directly affects fraud detection.
 We missed the ability to analyze crucial features, such as the amount of fraud, which is extremely relevant for detecting car insurance fraud.